LUWIZ

 Making your catalog readable by agents

-First project, non-negotiable: your catalog must exist in static HTML, server-side rendered.
+First work stream, non-negotiable: your catalog must exist in static HTML, rendered server-side.
 It is the absolute prerequisite.
 An agent that receives an empty page while waiting for JavaScript hydration sees no products.

 From client-side to server-side rendering

-If your store runs on a SPA that injects product pages after loading, your pages are empty for AI crawlers.
-The solution: server-side rendering (SSR) or static generation (SSG), with the product content present in the initial HTML.
-The title, the price, the description, the attributes and the reviews must be in the source, not in a deferred API call.
+If your store runs on a SPA that injects product pages after load, your pages are empty for AI crawlers.
+The solution: server-side rendering (SSR) or static generation (SSG), with product content present in the initial HTML.
+The title, price, description, attributes and reviews must be in the source, not in a deferred API call.

 A stable URL per product

-Each product must have a canonical, indexable URL, accessible without authentication or mandatory session parameters.
-Agents follow links and memorize sources.
-An unstable or parameterized URL breaks this chain of trust.
+Each product must have a canonical, indexable URL, accessible without mandatory authentication or session parameters.
+Agents follow links and remember sources.
+An unstable or parameterized URL breaks that chain of trust.

 AI crawler accessibility

 Check your robots.txt: blocking GPTBot, PerplexityBot or ClaudeBot amounts to removing yourself from agentic commerce.
-Many stores blocked them out of a defensive reflex in 2024.
-Today, that is direct commercial sabotage.
+Many stores blocked them out of defensive reflex in 2024.
+Today that is direct commercial sabotage.

 Audit your rendering